codescape/jira-multiple-subtasks/docs/syntax.md

       customfield_10099: female
       customfield_10007: this is{n}a multi-line{n}text

-Since version `23.03.0` of Multiple Subtasks for Jira all Jira standard custom fields are supported.
 The following custom field types can be assigned with values during subtask creation:

 | Custom Field Type              | Sample Data                                                                                                                                                                    | Accepts Multiple Values |